jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 130px; position: absolute; top: 510px; left: 160px;">Password1</h1>

 !SLIDE
 .notes Password complexity requirements only make it more likely that humans will write down the password.
-If a human will not use a secure password in the absense of password complexity requirements, it is highly unlikely they will use a secure password if you have password complexity requirements.
+If a human will not use a secure password in the absense of password complexity requirements, it is unlikely they will use a secure password if you have password complexity requirements.

 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 260px;">Password</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 320px; left: 290px;">Complexity</h1>